TUM-DSE/research-work-info/checklist.md

       work, and a "strawman" design (see [Talk instructions](talk/README.md))
 * [ ] Gave the intermediate talk to my advisors and supervisor
   * The talk should be around 10 mins.

+### Final presentation

+* [ ] Scheduled the final presentation with my advisors.
+Date: yyyy-mm-dd hh:mm

+About 1-2 weeks before final talk:
+* [ ] Beta version of slides ready
+* [ ] ... and discussed with advisors

+Final talk:
+* [ ] Final presentation given to the advisors

 ## Towards submission